 Applicants must meet UWM Graduate School requirements to be considered for admission to the program.
 Entering graduate students should have a general background in both mathematics and physics; given the intrinsic multi-disciplinary nature of the atmospheric sciences, no specific undergraduate course work is required.
-However, applicants should have an adequate mathematical background that includes at least three semesters of calculus as well as ordinary differential equations, and, as applicable, vector analysis, partial differential equations, and linear algebra.
-Students lacking this background may be admitted provided that the deficiencies amount to no more than two courses.
-Deficiencies must be made up within three enrolled semesters of graduate study.
+However, applicants should have an adequate mathematical background that includes at least three semesters of calculus as well as ordinary differential equations.

-The minimum degree requirement is 30 graduate credits, 12 of which must be in the Atm Sci 7xx sequence, 6 of which will be approved graduate elective credits, and 6 of which will be from either of the Atm Sci 500/700 Statistical Methods in Atmospheric Sciences sequence, and 6 of which are from Atm Sci 990 (Master’s Thesis).
-Students must have a major professor to supervise the student’s studies and direct the student in completing thesis research.
-An acceptable thesis will represent an original contribution to knowledge in the atmospheric sciences.
-Students who choose the thesis option must enroll in Atm Sci 990 for the final 6 credits of the required 30 credit total.
+The minimum degree requirement is 30 graduate credits, 12 of which are from Atm Sci courses at the 700-level or above, 6 of which are from approved graduate elective courses, 6 of which are from the Atm Sci 500/700 Statistical Methods in Atmospheric Sciences sequence, and 6 of which are from Atm Sci 990 (Master’s Thesis).
+Students must have a major professor to supervise their studies and direct them in completing thesis research.
+An acceptable thesis represents an original contribution to knowledge in the atmospheric sciences.
 Successful oral defense of the thesis upon its completion is required for graduation.

 - Graduate Student Research Opportunities